Alternatives To Sweet Potatoes: 16 Unbeatable Substitutes

 3. Butternut Squash

-Butternut Squash is almost identical except the vegetable itself is a completely different shape3.
+Butternut Squash is almost identical except the vegetable itself is a completely different shape 3.
 Like pumpkin it makes a great substitute.
 They grow in a similar way to zucchini where they form at the base of the plant.

 Similarities: